.png)

 With Appcues, that's a single Workflow.
 With Pendo, you'd need additional tools to cover the channels Orchestrate doesn't support, and your non-technical teams might still need engineering to make the guides look right.

 More flexibility means more decisions upfront.
-Teams benefit most when they have clear engagement goals across multiple use cases — if you only need one narrow thing, you may not need the full platform.
-And while product analytics capabilities are actively being built, teams that need deep analytics and robust analytics dashboards today will still want a dedicated product analytics tool like Amplitude or Mixpanel alongside Appcues.
+Teams benefit most when they have clear engagement goals across multiple use cases - if you only need one narrow thing, you may not need the full platform.
+And while product analytics capabilities are actively being built, teams that need deep analytics and deep funnel analysis, behavioral cohorts, and real-time event dashboards today will still want a dedicated product analytics tool like Amplitude or Mixpanel alongside Appcues.

 When we look at teams that have moved from Pendo to Appcues, the pattern is consistent: they cite the ability to launch polished in-app experiences without CSS, better value when product analytics is already covered elsewhere, and the ability to run cross-channel Workflows across web and mobile from a single platform.